 The type of aseptic wound technique chosen should be based on the outcomes of the risk assessment and with acknowledgement of any of the following:

 - Access to wound care products and the ability to store the products and equipment appropriately

 - The complexity of the wound dressing procedure

 - Environmental factors – cleanliness etc

 - Adherence to your organisational policies and procedures

 Nurses play a critical role in supporting the early identification of wounds which are at risk by completing accurate and timely assessments and communicating with relevant health professionals.

-We have created a good info sheet that you can download which identifies key reminders regarding wound dehiscence.
+We have created a good info sheet that you can download which identifies the differences between surgical and standard aseptic techniques.